Spirit of the Southwest: Durango, Silverton, Ouray & Pagosa Springs

 Opt for a one-way ride with a motorcoach return trip to afford more time to explore the historic mining town of Silverton.
 Bring a sweater, because even in summer, temperatures can get cool as the train climbs from around 6,000 feet in Durango to nearly 10,000 in Silverton.
 The tracks take the steam-powered train through parts of the San Juan National Forest that are impenetrable by car, and the scenery will have you furiously snapping away as you look in awe through the camera’s viewfinder.

 Once in Silverton, enjoy the storybook mining village in all its well-preserved splendor.
 The entire town is designated a National Historic Landmark and is an archetypical example of a Colorado mining town that reinvented itself after the ore — and the miners — disappeared.
-There are plenty of shops and restaurants to explore, as well as several historical sites including town hall, the Mayflower Gold Mill, the Old Hundred Gold Mine and the Silverton Historical Society Museum and Jail.
+There are plenty of shops and restaurants to explore, as well as several historical sites including town hall, the Mayflower Gold Mill, the Old Hundred Gold Mine and the San Juan County Historical Society Mining Heritage Center.

 If you choose to extend your stay in Silverton, you have plenty of options for enjoying the surrounding San Juan mountains and the Weminuche Wilderness including Jeep tours, rafting, horseback riding and hiking.
-One of our favorite hiking destinations is Island Lake in the Ice Lakes Basin.
+One of our favorite hiking destinations is the waterfalls of Cunningham Gulch, and the ghost towns of Eureka and Howardsville.

-Back in Durango, consider taking in one of the town’s famous melodramas or other shows in the Victorian-era Henry Strater Theater; enjoying martinis served by saloon girls at the Diamond Belle Saloon; or visiting one of four craft breweries that brew award-winning beers, ales and lagers.
-During the summer, the historic Leland House and Rochester Hotel’s relaxing outdoor bar hosts a summer concert series.
+Back in Durango, consider enjoying martinis served by saloon girls at the Diamond Belle Saloon; or visiting one of town's six craft breweries that create award-winning beers, ales and lagers.
+During the summer, the historic Rochester Hotel’s relaxing outdoor bar hosts a summer concert series.

 A second day allows you to mosey up a route similar to the one the railroad took you on yesterday through the Animas Valley — but this time your destination will be Ouray.
 Make time for a stop by the Honeyville factory tasting room where you can taste their locally made premium honey, jams and mead.
 Kids can search the glass beehive for the queen bee.